Skip to content

 However, during Trump’s first term, Stephen Miller, a senior advisor, attempted to restrict OPT and eliminate the STEM extension.
 Now that Trump returns to office, this could be revisited, as Miller’s influence on immigration policy is likely to resurface.
 As immigration attorney Ashwin Sharma noted, “Dismantling the OPT pathway would disrupt individual careers and also erode the innovation pipeline that fuels American technological leadership.”
 With OPT and the H-1B visa pathway being critical for many students, any restrictive changes would significantly impact their U.S. career prospects.

-Increased H-1B Denials and the Threat to H-4 Visas
+Higher Denial Rates for H-1B and the Threat to H-4 Visas

 Trump’s previous term substantially increased H-1B visa denials and Requests for Evidence (RFEs).
 From 2016 to 2020, H-1B denial rates rose to an average of 18%, compared to 3.2% under the Biden administration.
 The rate of RFEs also tripled under Trump, peaking at 34%.
 A return to such policies could make it more difficult for high-skilled immigrants, including international students, to secure employment in the U.S.